sinha-abhi/AdlibBot/README.md

 A Reddit bot in the workings...

 ## TODO List
-- [ ] Cleary specify functionalities
+- [ ] Clearly specify functionalities